No occupation is so delightful to me

 straw bamboo wood and less

-song for the hands Healing
+song for the hands, a healing

-song for the senses what can
+song for the senses.
+What can

 and cannot be perceived

-of the soul.
+of the soul."

 - Olga Broumas

-All the past we leave behind;
+"All the past we leave behind;

 We debouch upon a newer, mightier world, varied world,